-"As we approach February, the remembrance of the Blessed Absalom Jones, the first African-American priest in the Episcopal Church, we have a unique opportunity to celebrate his memory and to honor the witness of two schools that continue to form new leaders," Bishop Curry said.
-"In honor of Jones' commitment to advancing the education of African Americans and promoting the development of African American leaders in all areas of life, the Episcopal Church is delighted to designate Saint Augustine's University and Voorhees College as the beneficiaries of the 2020 Feast of Absalom Jones offerings."
+"As we commemorate Blessed Absalom Jones, the first African American priest in The Episcopal Church, we have a unique opportunity to celebrate his memory and to honor the witness of two schools that continue to form new leaders," Bishop Curry said.
+"In honor of Jones' commitment to advancing the education of African Americans and promoting the development of African American leaders in all areas of life, The Episcopal Church is delighted to designate Saint Augustine's University and Voorhees College as the beneficiaries of the 2021 Feast of Absalom Jones offerings."

-Donations are accepted at episcopalchurch.org/givehbcus or text GIVEHBCU to 41444.
-For more information, contact Cecilia Malm, Development Officer, at cmalm@episcopalchurch.org or (212) 716-6062.
+Donations are accepted at episcopalchurch.org/givehbcus.
+You can also text GIVEHBCU to 41444.
+For more information, contact Cecilia Malm, Senior Development Officer, at cmalm@episcopalchurch.org or (212) 716-6062.